nrfconnect/sdk-sidewalk/doc/testing.rst

             Use your board name e.g. ``nRF52840dk/nrf52840``, ``nRF55l15dk/nrf54l15/cpuapp``.

         #.
-Flash the test application running the following command:
+Flash the test application by running the following command:

             .. code-block:: bash

                 west flash

             Make sure your board is connected to the computer.
             Test output will be displayed on the UART console.